 Two clinical studies have been performed to test the efficacy of Bakcuchiol in cosmeceuticals.
 The first study was published in the International Journal of Cosmetic Science in 2014.
-The study cohort comprised of 17 women who applied Bakuchiol 0.5% twice daily for 12 weeks.
-These women saw an improvement in fine lines, reduced wrinkle depth and pigmentation compared to their baseline level.
-The draw back with this study is that it did not include a control (e.g. another active) or placebo group for comparison.
+The study cohort comprised 17 women who applied Bakuchiol 0.5% twice daily for 12 weeks.
+These women saw an improvement in fine lines, and reduced wrinkle depth and pigmentation compared to their baseline level.
+The drawback of this study is that it did not include a control (e.g. another active) or placebo group for comparison.

 The second study was published in the British Journal of Dermatology in 2018 comparing bakuchiol 0.5% cream applied twice daily with retinol 0.5% cream applied once daily for 12 weeks in 44 patients.
 This study is more robust because (1) it contained a control group (which is the retinol) and (2) the population size is larger.

 The study demonstrates that retinol is superior in its ability to reduce the appearance of fine lines and improve photoaging when compared to bakuchiol.
 Bakuchiol, however, was found to be better tolerated by patients.

 Bukachiol has anti-acne properties (anti-inflammatory and proliferative) but no studies have been conducted in patients with acne vulgaris using bakuchiol alone.

 A study published in the Journal of Clinical, Cosmetic and Investigative Dermatology conducted on 111 patients showed that the addition of bakuchiol, Ginkgo Biloba and mannitol to adapalene can improve the efficacy of adapalene (a prescription strength retinoid) in patients with acne vulgaris.